gvwilson/thirdbit/src/fiction/makers-return/index.md

 I told you to stay put!"

 "We chose to disregard your request,"
-Dockety replied as `NO` scrolled across Beevy's screen.
+Dockety replied as `NO` scrolled across Beevy's screen and Mouse scurried away into the underbrush.

 Special Blazes made an angry noise in the back of his throat.
 He had unbuttoned his uniform jacket